Breadcrumb

 • Unauthorized Collaboration

 Working with others without the specific permission of the instructor on assignments that will be submitted for a grade.
-This applies to in-class or take-home tests, papers, labs, or homework assignments.
+This includes, but is not limited to, in-class or take-home tests, papers, labs, or homework assignments.
 Students may not collaborate without faculty authorization.

 • Interference or Sabotage

-Damaging, removing, or otherwise harming another student's work or university materials and systems to affect the academic performance of others.
+Damaging, removing, or otherwise harming another student's work.
+This includes interfering with university materials or systems that affect the academic performance of others.

-Failure to comply with research regulations such as those applying to human subjects, laboratory animals, and standards of safety.
+Failure to comply with research regulations such as those applying to human subjects, laboratory animals, intellectual property, licensing, and standards of safety, or any significant departure from accepted practices of the relevant research community.

 • Retaliation

-Retaliation of any kind against a person who reported or provided information about suspected or alleged misconduct and who has not acted in bad faith.
+Any type of retaliation against a person who reported or provided information about suspected or alleged misconduct and who has not acted in bad faith.

 What happens if I commit academic misconduct?